neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 !alert-end!

-Cardinal contains convenient features for applying multiphysics feedback to heterogeneous domains, when a coupled physics application (such as MOOSE heat conduction) might *not* also resolve the heterogeneities.
+Cardinal contains convenient features for applying multiphysics feedback to heterogeneous domains, when a coupled physics application (such as the MOOSE heat conduction module) might *not* also resolve the heterogeneities.
 For instance, the fuel pebble model in the coarse-mesh thermal-hydraulic tool Pronghorn [!cite](novak2021b) uses the Heat Source Decomposition method to predict pebble interior temperatures, which does not explicitly resolve the [!ac](TRISO) particles